Stuck on Costs? Here's How Much You'll Pay to Stucco Your House

 How Much Does It Cost to Stucco a Larger Home?

-According to the DIY Network, a larger, two-story home can cost around $22,000 to stucco.
+A larger, 2,500-square-foot home can cost between $15,000 and $20,000 (CAD 19,200 and CAD 25,700) to stucco.
 Pricing ultimately depends on exterior square footage and other factors.
-Exterior Installation and Finish Systems provide extra protection against damage and weather, but costs can approach $30,000 if you opt to have such a system installed.
+Exterior Insulation and Finish Systems provide extra protection against damage and weather and cost an extra $3 to $5 (CAD 4 to CAD 6.50) per square foot.

 More Related Articles: